 - Going on long walks

-- Connecting with friends
+- Connecting with a support group or friends

 Beyond these five tips, the most important thing you can do for your hearing health is to get support as soon as you notice something isn’t feeling right.
 No matter how small the issue may seem, schedule an appointment with an audiologist to get it checked out.
 The sooner you discover what’s going on, the better your chances of finding the help you need.